kanduvisla/blipr/TEST_REPORT.md

 --- Improvements:

+- (requires testing) Set number of repeats for transitioning to next page
-- Set number of repeats for transitioning to next page / pattern
+- Set number of repeats for transitioning to next page
-- Show theser repeats
+- Show these transition repeats
 - Queue patterns same as pages
 - When no notes are selected cut/copy/paste = on notes/track/step
 - Page bank selection